 In no sense am I denying that the bullshitization of all aspects of the economy is a critically important social issue.
 Simply consider the figures cited earlier.
 If 37 percent to 40 percent of jobs are completely pointless, and at least 50 percent of the work done in nonpointless office jobs is equally pointless, we can probably conclude that at least half of all work being done in our society could be eliminated without making any real difference at all.
-Actually, the number is almost certainly higher, because this would not even be taking into consideration second-order bullshit jobs: real jobs done in support of those engaged in bullshit.
-(I'll discuss these in chapter 2.)
-We could easily become societies of leisure and institute a twenty-hour workweek.
-Maybe even a fifteen-hour week.
-Instead, we find ourselves, as a society, condemned to spending most of our time at work, performing tasks that we feel make no difference in the world whatsoever.
+Actually, the number is power in the hands of males who are then kept sexually unfulfilled or taught to seek out certain forms of gratification rather than others-and therefore something much more essential to the nature of society itself.